vv-vim/vv/README.md

 * `lineheight`: Line height related to font size.
 Pixel value is `fontsize * lineheight`.
 Default: `1.25`.
 * `letterspacing`: Fine-tuning letter spacing in retina pixels.
 Can be a negative value.
 For retina screens the value is physical pixels.
 For non-retina screens it works differently: it divides the value by 2 and rounds it.
 For example, `:VVset letterspacing=1` will make characters 1 pixel wider on retina displays and will do nothing on non-retina displays.
 Value 2 is 2 physical pixels on retina and 1 physical pixel on non-retina.
 Default: `0`.
 * `reloadchanged`: Show dialog when opened files are changed externally.
 For example, when you switch git branches.
 It will prompt you to keep your changes or reload the file.
 Default: `1`.
 * `windowwidth`, `width`: Window width.
 Can be a number in pixels or percentage of display width.
-Default: `60%`.
 * `windowheight`, `height`: Window height.
-Default: `80%`.
 * `windowleft`, `left`: Window position from left.
 Can be a number in pixels or a percentage.
 Percent values work the same as the `background-position` rule in CSS.
 For example: 20% means the window’s left border will be offset 20% of your screen.
 0% — the very left, 100% — the very right, 50% — center.
-Default: `50%`.
 * `windowtop`, `top`: Window position top.
-Default: `50%`.

 You can use these settings in your `init.vim`.
 You can check if VV is loaded by checking the `g:vv` variable:

 ```
 if exists('g:vv')